-In CharityFocus, there's a special appreciation for the impulse of service, of giving for the greater good, and of giving as an act of personal change.
-And there's also great pleasure taken in spreading the stories of people like Joe.
-When Nipun told this story to us, I made a note to self: future interview.
-And that future arrived when unexpectedly I found myself seated next to a man at another gathering.
-"Joe Peace," he said as we introduced ourselves.
+In ServiceSpace, there's a special appreciation for the impulse of giving for the greater good, and of giving as an act of personal change.
+There's also great pleasure taken in spreading the stories of people like Joe.
+Hearing Nipun tell us about Joe, I made a note to self: future interview.
+And that future arrived unexpectedly when I found myself seated next to a stranger at another gathering.
+"Joe Peace," the stranger said as we introduced ourselves.
 "Joe Peace?
 We've got to talk..." --Richard Whittaker

 works: Joe Peace, that's the name you go by.